arpeltzer/sp24Spark010/README.md

-# Inroduction to Computational Thinking with Data
+# Introduction to Computational Thinking with Data

 Public Repositoy holding all content for Spark 010, Spring 2024 @ UC Merced.